 The InterLibrary Loan bridge will improve resource sharing across the state by connecting over 350 libraries, saving subscription costs at the local level, and decreasing the time needed to borrow materials from other libraries for patrons.
 The libraries will be able to access the collections of libraries across the state which will result in an increase in in-state borrowing versus out-of-state borrowing.
-The total cost for the ILL bridge is \$702,000 made up of the optional request of \$450,000 to be paid from general fund monies and the remaining from federal funds.
+The total cost for the ILL bridge is \$702,000 made up of the optional request of \$450,000 to be paid from general fund monies and the remaining from redirected federal funds.
 The funds will support the implementation costs, software license, and one FTE.
 The ILL bridge will be a partnership with ODIN, which is part of NDUS CTC, who will be adding the FTE.
+The house supported this funding request.

 NDSL appreciates the equity package that was allocated to our agency during the last biennium.
 The formula was based off of filled FTEs so the high turnover rate that we experienced impacted the dollars received.
 Even with the additional funding, we are still the third-lowest paying state agency.
 While we would love to ask for a targeted equity for all NDSL employees, our biggest need is with our 102s.
-The equity funding package will bring our eight employees that are classified as a 102 to 95% of the market policy point (MPP).
+The equity funding package will bring our eight employees that are classified as a 102 to 1.01% of the market policy point (MPP).
 The average for state agencies for 102 positions is 1.11% of the MPP.
-A survey that we conducted of North Dakota public libraries in 2023 showed an average pay of \$21.63 for similar positions; this will bring our staff to \$18.80.
-We just lost a 102 to another agency who was able to pay higher than the amount we are requesting to move our current staff to.
-We had a candidate who identified that accepting our open position would result in a 10% pay cut.
+A survey that we conducted of North Dakota public libraries in 2023 showed an average pay of \$21.63 for similar positions; this will bring our staff to \$20.00.
+We just lost a 102 to another agency who was able to pay a higher rate.
+We additionally had a candidate indicate accepting our open position would result in a 10% pay cut for a role with similar responsibilities at the local level.
+The house not only supported our request but increased the amount from \$80,000 to \$128,000 to make the \$20.00/hour wage possible.
+NDSL appreciates the legislative support for staff and would be grateful for the Senate's support.

-This next slide shows all the adjustments to reach our agency request of \$10,495,099 which is in alignment with the Governor's recommendation.
+This next slide shows all the adjustments to reach our agency request of \$10,497,006 which is in alignment with the House's recommendation.

-We have had 22% turnover resulting in \$169,338 in vacancy savings of which \$5,152 has been utilized for annual leave payouts.
+We have had 26% turnover resulting in \$180,338 in vacancy savings of which \$5,142 has been utilized for annual leave payouts.
 We currently have two open positions.
 We plan to reassign the 0.75 FTE position after a current employee retires.
 Typically, we do not keep positions open for this extended period.
 We chose to use this position because it is classified as a 102 and is currently the lowest-level role within our current MMP.
 At the beginning of the biennium, \$111,552 was not provided in our appropriation and held in the FTE pool.
 We had one vacant position at the beginning of the biennium and were able to transfer \$78,087 into our appropriation.
 The remaining amount was not available to us.
 While we have experienced high turnover for the last two biennia, previously our agency averaged 5% turnover per biennium.